-Additional pay includes any payments outside of an employee’s base salary.
+Additional pay includes any payments outside of an employee’s base wage or salary.
 It’s usually a one-off or irregular payment of a variable amount.

 Additional pay is often taxed differently from base pay.

-Whichever type of additional pay may come your way, get it done swiftly and error-free with Connecteam.
-Our Time Clock simplifies employee time tracking and digitizes timesheets, helping you make any payment process accurately to avoid costly mistakes.
+Manage additional pay with Connecteam.
+The mobile Time Clock simplifies employee time tracking and digitizes timesheets, helping you process payroll accurately to avoid costly mistakes.

 It’s important to understand how supplemental pay applies to your workforce to ensure employees are properly compensated for the work they do.
 If it’s managed poorly, it could lead to a disengaged workforce that feels undervalued.

 Understanding your obligations when it comes to additional pay also aids financial planning.
 By knowing exactly what your employees are owed, you can budget for their pay.